vincent212/ilink3/README.md

 What is in the files:

-ILinkCBIF.hpp: The interface you will need to implement to receive messages from iLink <\n>
+ILinkCBIF.hpp: The interface you will need to implement to receive messages from iLink

 ILinkRcv.hpp: Functions that actually receive messages from iLink and call the interface

-iLinkSnd: Code to create iLink messages socke_help.hpp: Code to handle the CME socket audit.hpp: Audit trail stuff ilink_null.hpp: Definitions of NULL values sign.hpp: for signing iLink messages
+iLinkSnd: Code to create iLink messages

+socke_help.hpp: Code to handle the CME socket

+audit.hpp: Audit trail stuff

+ilink_null.hpp: Definitions of NULL values

+sign.hpp: for signing iLink messages